comexr/firmware-open/README.md

-# System76 Open Firmware
+# Coreboot Open Firmware

-An open source distribution of firmware utilizing coreboot, EDK2, and System76 firmware applications.
+An open source distribution of firmware utilizing coreboot and EDK2.

 ## Resources